Prof. Ofer Shir

 • Combinatorial Optimization (White/Grey/Black-box, including physical systems in the lab)

-Our current activities include Experimental Combinatorial Optimization (with Dr. Dan Gamrasni and Dr. Or Shahar), Multi-Objective Mixed-Integer Quadratic Models (with Prof. Michael Emmerich), Effective Detection of Foliage Diseases in Vineyards (with Dr. Rakefet Sharon), and Deep Learning of Enzymes' Functionality (with Dr. Livnat Jurnou and Dr. Itai Sharon).
+Our current activities include Experimental Combinatorial Optimization (with Dr. Dan Gamrasni and Dr. Or Shahar), Mixed-Integer Quadratic Models (with Prof. Michael Emmerich), and Quantum Optimization (with Dr. Alberto Moraglio).

 CV